TCL606/DocBank_Finetune/README.md

 # DocBank

 ## Code
 Code in docbank_ft is my code to get layoutlm baseline on DocBank dataset.
-Layoutlmft and Layoutlm are code in [Microsoft Repo](https://github.com/microsoft/unilm).
+Examples and Layoutlm are code in [Microsoft Repo](https://github.com/microsoft/unilm).

 ## Installation